Forking Networks

 Forking Plugin Networks

 You can also fork L2 plugin networks.
-For example, to fork a network such as Optimism, install the ape-optimism plugin:
+For example, to fork a network such as Optimism or Arbitrum, install the corresponding plugin:

 ape plugins install optimism

-Then, just like you did for ethereum, configure optimism’s default mainnet provider:
+Then, just like you did for ethereum, configure the default mainnet provider:

 optimism: